August Burns Red: Phantom Anthem (2016–2018)

 On November 21, 2016, a teaser for the Messengers 10th Anniversary Tour in Europe and the United States was uploaded to the band's Facebook page.
 The tour started on the January 4, 2017 with supporting artists, Protest the Hero, In Hearts Wake and '68.
 On July 26, 2017, August Burns Red announced their new album, Phantom Anthem, released on October 6, 2017.
-The first single from the album, "Invisible Enemy", premiered on the SiriusXM Liquid Metal show the same day as the album announcement.
-The album debuted at No. 19 on the Billboard 200 chart.
+It debuted at No. 19 on the Billboard 200 chart.
 On November 28, 2017, it was further announced that band had been nominated for another Grammy Award in "Best Metal Performance" for "Invisible Enemy".

 On January 26, 2018, the band released a remixed version of Messengers, for the album's 10th-year anniversary via Solid State Records.

-Guardians and Death Below (2019–present)
+Guardians, Death Below and Thrill Seeker: 20th Anniversary Edition (2019–present)

 On June 14, 2019, the band released a remixed version of Constellations for the album's 10-year anniversary, once again via Solid State Records.

 In 2019, the band embarked on the Constellations 10th Anniversary World Tour spanning from June 21 to December.
 The band will tour North America over the summer, go to Australia in October, and finish the tour in Europe in November and December.

 On December 13, 2019, the band released an instrumental edition of Phantom Anthem.

-On February 6, 2020, August Burns Red released their first single, "Defender", from their upcoming ninth studio album, Guardians, which is scheduled to be released on April 3, 2020, after which they will embark on a full North American tour in support of Killswitch Engage.
+On February 6, 2020, August Burns Red released their first single, "Defender", from their upcoming ninth studio album, Guardians, which was scheduled to be released on April 3, 2020, after which they were slated to embark on a full North American tour in support of Killswitch Engage.
 On February 26, the band released the second single of the album titled "Bones".
 On March 26, a week before the album release, the band released their third single "Paramount".
 The album debuted at No. 53 on the Billboard 200 chart.
 On December 15, the band released their cover of System of a Down's "Chop Suey!" on streaming music services.